Wiros9/book/docs/dev/env.rst

   to run a given command over many projects.

-- You can use :mod:`atelier.sphinxconf.interproject` to create Intersphinx links from one project's docs to the docs of another project.
+- You can use :mod:`atelier.sphinxconf.interproject` to create intersphinx links from one project's docs to the docs of another project.